 Introduction

-Reliable, affordable, and clean energy plays a pivotal role in socio-economic development, driving industrial growth, improving public health, improving quality of life, and underpinning sustainable development goals globally (Zhang, 2024).
+Reliable, affordable, and clean energy plays a pivotal role in socio-economic development, driving industrial growth, improving public health and quality of life, and underpinning sustainable development goals globally (Zhang, 2024).
 Developing countries, particularly in Africa, are experiencing a significant shortage of modern energy to power their economy and improve the standard of living.
 With 600 million Africans still without electricity, the continent represents the largest growth market for energy solutions globally.
 This number represents approximately 43% of the continent’s population, making it the largest share of unelectrified people worldwide.
-The large share of insufficient power supply implies that around 80% of the global population without electricity are Africans (Cozzi et al., 2024; Empower Africa, 2025).
+The large share of insufficient power supply implies that around 80% of the global population without electricity is African (Cozzi et al., 2024; Empower Africa, 2025).
 For instance, out of the around 600 people living without electricity in Africa, about 565 million people in Sub-Saharan Africa live without electricity.
 Nigeria (86 million), the Democratic Republic of Congo (DRC) (79 million), and Ethiopia (56 million) account for nearly 40% of the deficit (Empower Africa, 2025; Ofodile, 2024; Umeh et al., 2024).
 These facts are not just numbers; they represent children who cannot study after dark, clinics that cannot refrigerate vaccines, entrepreneurs who cannot run modern businesses, and economies that cannot industrialize on a large scale.

 In response to these systemic energy challenges, renewable energy solutions, particularly solar energy, have gained increasing attention as viable alternatives to conventional energy systems.
 Solar energy offers significant potential due to the Sub-Saharan region's favourable geographic location, which endows it with abundant and continuous solar radiation throughout the year (Amankwah-Amoah, 2015).
-Solar energy interventions in the Federal Capital Territory (FCT) have ranged from small-scale residential installations to institutional and government-backed projects aimed at supplementing grid electricity, reducing dependency on diesel generators, and promoting energy efficiency and conservation practices.
+Solar energy interventions in the FCT have ranged from small-scale residential installations to institutional and government-backed projects aimed at supplementing grid electricity, reducing dependency on diesel generators, and promoting energy efficiency and conservation practices.

-In a review study, according to Rumbayan et al. (2025), to mitigate the energy shortage menace, national and private efforts have led to the widespread adoption of decentralized solar technologies, such as solar home systems, solar street lighting, and mini-grids, in the country as practical alternatives to grid extension and diesel generators.
-The Federal Capital Territory presents a useful case study for assessing the impact of solar energy interventions because it exhibits both well-served urban districts and under-electrified peri-urban and rural settlements.
+In a review study, according to Rumbayan et al. (2025), to mitigate the energy shortage menace, national and private efforts have led to the widespread adoption of decentralized solar technologies, such as Solar Home Systems (SHS), solar street lighting, and mini-grids, in the country as practical alternatives to grid extension and diesel generators.
+The FCT presents a useful case study for assessing the impact of solar energy interventions because it exhibits both well-served urban districts and under-electrified peri-urban and rural settlements.
 The FCT, despite being the administrative heart of the nation, is not immune to these challenges, as it grapples with frequent power outages and high energy costs that undermine efforts toward efficient energy use and sustainable development (Ortom et al., 2024; Umar et al., 2025).

 In a recent report, about 103 mini-grid projects have been commissioned across Nigeria under the Nigeria Electrification Project (NEP) (Addeh, 2023).
 These mini-grid interventions have made significant milestones in their Solar Hybrid Mini-grid component and significant strides in enhancing electricity access for households and Micro, Small, and Medium Enterprises (MSMEs).
 So far, a total of 46,661 verified connections have been made to connect families, MSMEs, and public facilities, while an additional 281,578 connections are in progress (Anyaogu, 2023).
 As much as this solar electrification effort is laudable and welcome to foster economic growth, improve enrolment, and enhance the overall quality of life, many Nigerians still experience more blackouts and erratic power supply (Owebor et al., 2025).